wu87988622/ohara/ohara-manager/README.md

 **Client:**

-Run the tests and stay in Jest watch mode
+Run the tests and stay in Jest's watch mode

 ```sh
 yarn test:client